The pressure's on to invest in the right technology for your business and your marketing platform is right up there. Do you go HubSpot or Marketo?

 Like Marketo, HubSpot Marketing Enterprise supports Multi-Touch Revenue Attribution reporting.
 Broadly speaking, this view assigns a portion of the revenue generated to each activity leading up to the ‘closed-won’ deal, with a variety of attribution models available to support the method that best suits your business.
 Dashboards can be set up to automatically surface this information, so even complex workflows or carefully coordinated ABM activities (more on this below) can be linked to the results they’ve driven.

 Marketo continues to offer a robust suite of industry-leading reporting tools, but just like its core marketing automation functions, these will require manual set-up and in some cases (for example, competitor tracking) additional software.
-The time/expertise required should be factored into your set-up, and teams equipped with the relevant training prior to rollout.

 Marketing automation to support ABM